putyourlightson/craft-blitz/README.md

 #### `flags`

 One or more flags (array or string separated by commas) that will be associated with this page.
+Flags should not contain spaces.
 The “Refresh Flagged Cache” [utility](#refresh-flagged-blitz-cache) or [console command](#console-commands) can be used to invalidate flagged cache.

 #### `expiryDate`